mrimann/check_website_spf/README.md

 - Checks the presence of an SPF policy
 - Checks the syntactical validity of that policy
 - Checks whether the webserver that delivers the website is allowed to send mails from that domain (relevant for mails from e.g. contact forms or shop order confirmations and the like)
+- Shows the current SPF policy for a domain

 ## Requirements
 This script wraps around the [PySPF module for Python](https://pypi.org/project/pyspf/) which results in the following requierments: